 Proprietary trading platforms are well-suited to two styles of trading, being beginner traders or those wanting the unique features for copy trading, strategy development or risk management.
 For example:

 As CFDs are complex instruments, online trading comes with a high risk of losing money.
-To ensure markets and brokers operate fairly and transparently, the Financial Conduct Authority (FCA) oversee operations in the United Kingdom.
+To ensure markets and brokers operate fairly and transparently, the Financial Conduct Authority (FCA) oversees operations in the United Kingdom.

 The UK regulator is one of the strictest worldwide, requiring brokers to provide strict investor protections to reduce the high risk of forex for UK traders, such as: